 3) Most importantly, pay attention to your instincts.
 When I first opened Cuddles Academy Childcare, I only had one state inspection, no additional certifications, and was affiliated with only one other organization. ;) We all have to start somewhere.
 Years later, I asked my very first childcare parent why they chose me.
 “I could tell your heart was in the right place, that you were being sincere.”
 Examples of what to look for: How comfortable does the provider seem when discussing the childcare?
 Is the environment clean and safe?
 If so, does it appear that this is the natural state, or that it was cleaned for your appointment?

 4) One final note: Check in with your provider throughout your time in care and pay attention to any changes that your notice during drop off and pick up.
 In both childcare homes and centers, the childcare environment and care can be effected by business or personal stress that workers may have.

 Where can I get help paying for childcare?

-This information, including links to payment program websites, is listed on our Payment page.
+This information, including links to payment program websites, is listed on our Resources page.